Currently available for £1795.00 from John Lewis

 The F1 may not have the highest top speed or incline in its price bracket, but it does ooze quality and is fitted with the impressive cushioning technology that's made their machines so popular in gyms around the world.
-It is high quality but you do pay a big premium for the brand name meaning it does fall short in the value for money stakes, though you do get a high-quality treadmill.
-For a big saving but still a top-quality treadmill, have a look at the Proform Pro 5000 which features a larger motor, a larger running deck, silly amount of training options and interactive training capabilities and a large HD touchscreen console, for a considerable amount less.
-Or, for just a little bit more you can get the outstanding NordicTrack Commercial 2950 which, if we're completely honest, beats the F1 Smart hands down in every department.
+It is high quality but you do pay a big premium for that badge meaning it does fall short in the value for money stakes.
+For a big saving but still a top-quality, premium treadmill, have a look at the Proform Pro 5000.
+It features a larger motor, a larger running deck, a silly amount of training options and fully immersive interactive training capabilities, a 15% incline and -3% decline function and to top it off, a large HD touchscreen console.
+And with the money you save, you can book a weekend away for two!

 Life Fitness F1 Specifications

 - 2.5 HP Continuous Duty motor (4.5 HP peak)

 - 12% incline

 - Running Area: 140cm x 51cm (55.1” x 20”) with FlexDeck® Shock Absorption System

 - Smart Console with LCD Display providing feedback on: incline, time, speed, distance, heart rate, target heart rate, calories, pace